Kopano-dev/kdav/README.md

-# kDAV - Kopano CalDav & CardDav
+# kDAV - Kopano CalDAV & CardDAV

-Implements CalDav and CardDav support for Kopano 8.2 or newer.
+Implements CalDAV and CardDAV support for Kopano 8.3 or newer.

 As DAV server [SabreDAV](http://http://sabre.io/dav) is used.